It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 Chart of Tesla’s Price to Sales Ratio

-For your information, Tesla’s adjusted stock price was only about $50 in June 2019, giving you a return on investment of more than 1000% by Dec 2020 in a little over a year.
+For your information, Tesla’s adjusted stock price was only about $50 in June 2019, giving you a return on investment of more than 1000% by May 2021.

 Chart of Tesla’s Price to Book Value Ratio

-The chart above shows Tesla’s price to book value or shareholders’ equity between 2016 and 2020.
+The chart above shows Tesla’s price to book value or shareholders’ equity for the period between 2016 and 2021.

-At this ratio, Tesla’s stock price was trading at about 10 times the company’s book value or net worth.
+At this valuation, Tesla’s stock price was trading at about 10 times the company’s net worth.

-Starting in 2020, Tesla’s stock price took off and reached an all-time high by Dec 2020, causing the company’s market cap to book value ratio to reach more than 40.0.
+In Q1 2020, Tesla’s stock price took off and reached an all-time high by Dec 2020, causing the company’s market cap to book value ratio to hit 50.0X by Dec 2020.

 GM and Ford’s price to equity ratio was about the same as that of Toyota according to Yahoo Finance during the same period.